-Through a single community focus on Pālolo Valley, the KA‘I programs have been able to build strong partnerships within the community, respond to real needs as they arise, retain nearly every student enrolled in the 6-year summer program, and have educational outcomes that far exceed state and national averages.
-The KA’I program has had the opportunity to serve over 250 young scholars from Palolo Valley, ranging in age from Pre-kindergarten to Post-secondary.
+Through a single community focus on Pālolo Valley, the KA‘I programs have been able to build strong partnerships within the community, respond to real needs as they arise, retain nearly every student enrolled in the six-year summer program, and have educational outcomes that far exceed state and national averages.

-KA‘I believes strongly in the mindset that students can become the best version of themselves when immersed in the right environments and when given access to transformative opportunities.
-Over the course of their KA‘I experience, students immerse themselves into a world of experiences designed to build their social and emotional wellbeing and academic competencies.
-Students work closely alongside their teachers, peers, and mentors to become lifelong learners and leaders in their community.
+KA‘I strongly believes that students become the best version of themselves when immersed in a positive environment and given access to transformative educational opportunities.
+Over the course of their KA‘I experience, our students experience a world of opportunities at ʻIolani School that are designed to build their social and emotional wellbeing and academic competencies.
+Students work closely alongside their teachers, peers, and mentors, tapping into their boundless potential and becoming leaders in their community.

-KA‘I, or Kūkulu Alaka‘i ‘Iolani, translates to “Creation of Leaders.”
-KA‘I holds the belief that as with many other intelligences, leadership is a malleable intelligence that can be grown over time.
-Our core leadership curriculum is the cornerstone of the KA‘I Programs and is the most integral component to the KA‘I student experience.
-At its core, our leadership classes emphasize the importance of our students making good choices for themselves, their families, and their community.
+KA‘I, or Kūkulu Alaka‘i ‘Iolani, translates to the “Creation of Leaders.”
+KA‘I holds the belief that as with many other intelligences, leadership is a malleable intelligence that is developed over time.
+Our leadership curriculum is the cornerstone of the KA‘I Program and is the most integral component to the KA‘I student experience, teaching critical life skills such as teamwork, service, communication and postsecondary readiness.

-Less than three miles from ‘Iolani School’s campus, lies the community of Pālolo Valley.
-In the Hawaiian language, Pālolo translates to ‘clay’.
-It is our vision that our KA‘I students will help to mold their community in a positive way.
-Through our comprehensive programs, KA‘I students learn to promote the wellbeing of their communities and feel empowered to be catalysts for change in the world that they live in.
+Less than three miles from ‘Iolani School’s campus lies the community of Pālolo Valley.
+In Hawaiian Pālolo translates to ‘clay’.
+It is our vision that our KA‘I students will take what they learn through the KAʻI Program and be empowered to be catalysts for positive change in their community.

 ABOUT THE KA‘I PROGRAMS